arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ## Create and Configure Variables

-Creating and configuring variables are done inside a **Thing**, starting with the **"Add Variable"** button.
-This will open a new window where you can do a number of configurations.
+Creating and configuring variables is done inside a **Thing**, starting with the **"Add Variable"** button.
+This will open a new window where you can do several configurations.

 ![Click on "Add Variable"](assets/add-variables.png)